VeronicaG48/europe-website/README.md

-## Challenges and Triumphs (aka Bugs and Features) 🐛✨
+## Challenges, Recommendations and Triumphs 🐛✨💡
-- change the folder name to europe-travel due to sloud shell could coudln't recognize the folder name if there are spaces or caplocks
+- The folder name needs to be changed to "europe-travel" because cloud shell may not recognize folder names with spaces or capital letters.
-- change the docker file to the proper folder name
+- Change the docker file to the proper folder name.

-Contributing 🤗
+## Contributing 🤗
-Contributions are always welcome!
-If you spot something that could be improved (and trust me, there's always room for improvement!), feel free to open an issue or submit a pull request.
-Let's make this project even better together! 💪
+If you spot something that could be improved, feel free to open an issue or submit a pull request 💪

 ## License 📜

 [Choose a license - MIT, Apache 2.0, etc.]

+## Authors 🎉

+- Wilber Gutiérrez
+- Rocío Vásquez
+- Verónica Guzmán
+- José Menéndez
+- Evelyn Villeda
+- Dixi Figueroa.

 Happy coding and safe travels! 🌍✈️

-## Authors 🎉

-- Wilber Gutiérrez,
-- Rocío Vásquez,
-- Verónica Guzmán,
-- Evelyn Villeda,
-- Dixi Figueroa].
-- Jose Menendez

 ---